Best sandwich toasters – our pick of the best for tasty toasties

 Buy now: Fold-out electric grill, £69.99, Lakeland

-2. Best for making different snacks – Tefal Snack Collection sandwich toaster
+2. Tefal Snack Collection sandwich toaster – best sandwich and waffle maker

 Two sets of plates are included in the box, for making toasties and waffles.
 Once you’re getting regular use out of those, you can buy extra plates and create your own donuts, bagels, pies and more.
 There are 16 sets to collect in total.